Discover more at Staunton Harold Church

 Step inside Staunton Harold Church and see what you discover on a self-led visit.
 Explore the church at your own pace, taking in the decorative interiors and gothic style.

-Guided tours will re-start from Sunday 2 April – Sunday 29 October, taking place every Sunday morning from 10.30am – 11.30am.
+Guided tours are available from Sunday 20 April – Sunday 26 October, taking place every Sunday morning from 10.30am – 11.30am.

-Group guided tours are also available upon request for a minimum of 10 people.
+Group guided tours are also available upon request for a minimum of ten people.
 To book a group tour, please give us a ring on 01332863822.

 Church services are held on the first and third Sunday of every month from 8.30am.